Our Top Picks

 For the youngest chefs, you’ll want to pick up a copy of Pretend Soup and Other Real Recipes, a cookbook designed for kids as young as 3!
 This book is one of the best for preschool age children, as it’s filled with fun pictures and easy-to-follow instructions that will get kids interested in cooking while teaching them other essential skills.

-According to reviews, this cookbook is great for preschoolers, as it contains easy, kid-friendly recipes.
+This cookbook is great for preschoolers, as it contains easy, kid-friendly recipes.
 Many parents write that their kids love taking charge in the kitchen, and several note that the healthy recipes are an added bonus.

 Cooking in an important skill for teens to learn before they set out on their own, and you can help your older children master kitchen basics with this teen-focused cookbook.
 Teens Cook: How to Cook What You Want to Eat is best for kids 12 and up, and it’s designed to help them “learn about conquering the kitchen without accidentally setting the house on fire.”

 This cookbook for teens has more than 75 recipes for every meal of day, including breakfast, lunch, dinner, dessert and snacks.
-Teens...
-Cook also addresses important topics like kitchen chemistry, understanding recipes, adapting recipes, cooking safety and more.
+Teens Cook also addresses important topics like kitchen chemistry, understanding recipes, adapting recipes, cooking safety and more.
 Overall, this cookbook is a great tool to help teens learn kitchen basics and start being more independent!

-Reviewers say Teens Cook is a perfect gift for tweens and teens and that the recipes look delicious.
+Teens Cook is a perfect gift for tweens and teens and that the recipes look delicious.
 Many appreciate that there are plenty of healthy options in the cookbook, but a few say the directions are overly simple, especially for older teens.